Understand and Overcome People Pleasing

 The Hidden Costs of People-Pleasing

-When faced with others' needs or wishes, your first impulse might be to automatically say yes - to maintain your sense of safety and belonging.
-Yet, while the immediate relief you feel might make you consider your people-pleasing pattern as securing connection, it often comes at a cost to your authenticity and vitality.
+When faced with others' needs or wishes, your first impulse is likely to automatically say yes - to maintain your sense of safety and belonging.
+The immediate relief you feel might make you consider your people-pleasing pattern as securing connection, but it often comes at a cost to your authenticity and vitality.
 Your own needs go chronically unmet, leading to a maze of resentment and self-disconnection.

 When you're constantly in this self-abandoning state, the connection to your own truth, your needs, your values, opinions, desires and limitsn becomes dimmer, creating a vicious cycle of external validation seeking and internal emptiness.